Wilfongjt/lb-sourdough/README.md

 # lb-sourdough
-A starter for an API, backed by a single table.
+A starter for an API, with a single table backend.

 # Expectations
 * The system is enabled by a JWT token called a starter-token